 Q. What geographic area is included?

 A. We don't mind where you come from if you don't mind the drive.
 So far we have players from Aurora, Colerain, Osgood, Sunman, and White Oak.
-As mentioned above, we practice at the Conservancy Field in Lawrenceburg, and sometimes at the Train Station in Sunman or MVP Indoors in West Harrison.
+As mentioned above, we practice at the Conservancy Field in Lawrenceburg, and at the Train Station in Sunman.

 Q. OK, how do I sign up?